lukebrowning/tools/trove/README.rst

    Specify --help for command arguments

-   It is necessary to specify --clean between invocations assuming one gets beyond the cloning and patching step which occurs in the beginning.
+   It is necessary to specify **--clean** between invocations assuming one gets beyond the cloning and patching step which occurs in the beginning.
 Code is placed in /opt/stack/ or /opt/stack/new depending on whether one runs integration or gate tests.

 Debug
 -----

-log files are generated.
+Log files are generated -- trovestack-int-tests-mysql.master.out

 One can exercise Trove through the OpenStack GUI by attaching a browser to the local host's IP address.
 For example,